Vinitkumar041196/bankfilepraser/README.md

      ```
      docker build -t statement_processor .
      ```
+     You can find the docker image with latest code at [vinitondocker/statement_processor](https://hub.docker.com/repository/docker/vinitondocker/statement_processor/general)
    - The usage remains same as mentioned above.
 Below mentioned are some sample commands

      **APP_MODE** = *HTTP*